MRD: Using Physically Based Differentiable Rendering to Probe Vision Models for 3D Scene Understanding: Discussion

-\paragraph{Why Material Reconstruction Outperforms Shape Reconstruction} We observe consistently higher reconstruction similarity and more stable convergence for material (BSDF) reconstruction compared to shape reconstruction.
-This difference can be explained by several factors.
-(1) Material variation occupies a substantially lower-dimensional and more structured subspace than shape.
-Changes in BRDF parameters such as roughness, metallicity, or anisotropy produce smooth, predictable modifications in shading and reflections, which map more linearly into the model’s latent space.
-In contrast, shape variation is inherently high-dimensional: small geometric perturbations can induce large, non-linear changes in silhouette, occlusion, and local shading, making the latent response more complex and less predictable.
-(2) Material edits affect the image globally, providing spatially dense and coherent gradients during optimization, whereas shape edits often result in sparse or discontinuous gradients that slow convergence and increase the likelihood of suboptimal solutions.
-(4) Modern vision networks have been shown to encode texture and shading statistics more explicitly than geometric information \cite{geirhosIMAGENETTRAINEDCNNSARE2019}; as a result, latent embeddings may be naturally more sensitive to material differences than to shape differences.
-(5) The optimization landscape for materials is smoother, with fewer local minima, and the ground truth material embeddings exhibit lower intra-class variance.
-Together, these factors make it significantly easier for the optimizer to match the baseline similarity for materials, leading to improved reconstruction quality and more reliable identification of material metamers.
+\paragraph{Why Material Reconstruction Outperforms Shape Reconstruction} The gap between material and shape is large and consistent across every metric we report (Section~\ref{sec:results}).
+We attribute this asymmetry to four interacting causes.
+(1) Material variation occupies a substantially lower-dimensional and more structured subspace than shape: changes in roughness, metallicity, or anisotropy produce smooth, predictable changes in shading that map roughly linearly into a network's latent space, whereas small geometric perturbations induce large, non-linear changes in silhouette, occlusion, and local shading, so the latent response is high-dimensional and hard to match coordinate-wise.
+(2) Material edits affect the image globally and therefore produce spatially dense, coherent gradients, whereas shape edits produce sparse or discontinuous gradients concentrated at silhouette boundaries, which slows convergence.
+(3) Modern vision networks encode texture and shading statistics more explicitly than geometry~\cite{geirhosIMAGENETTRAINEDCNNSARE2019}, so their latents are intrinsically more sensitive to material than to shape.
+ResNet-SIN makes this visible in an extreme form, where its shape bias saturates cosine similarity for almost any shape while leaving the structural metrics underspecified.
+(4) The material optimization landscape is smoother, with lower intra-class variance in the baseline embeddings.
+The convex, low-detail Suzanne is the clearest support for this account: it is the one shape object whose relational structure exceeds the baseline in the majority of conditions, suggesting that once geometric complexity is reduced, shape behaves more like material.
+Importantly, the strong material numbers should still be read as evidence about MRD and about the breadth of the networks' equivalence classes, not as evidence that the networks recover the true material parameters.

-\paragraph{RSA} In addition to hypersphere similarity, we also computed RSA scores to assess the structural correspondence between the model's internal representations and the generated output (for models in which the latent was used instead of a score).
-Significant correlations ($p < 0.05$) were observed in 28 experiments.
-Interestingly, high representational alignment did not always guarantee metamerism.
-For instance, \textit{Dog Garden ResNet} achieved a strong RSA correlation ($0.621$, Sig: Yes) but failed to reach metamerism ($\Delta_{\text{sim}} = 0.080$), implying that the geometry of the manifold was preserved even if the exact point on the manifold was not reached.